ANCIENT ONE

 Comments: Created by Steve Parkhouse and John Stokes.

-The Ancient One, and the stone it emerges from, bear a strong resemblance to the megalith encased giants who are later seen to guard King Arthur's resting place.
+The Ancient One, and the stone it emerged from, bear a strong resemblance to the megalith-encased giants who are later seen to guard King Arthur's resting place.
 It doesn't seem too much of a stretch to suggest they may well be similar beings to the Ancient One.
 If this is the case, then the Ancient One may well have contained a living man encased inside the stony surface, and might also have possessed mental powers similar to those guardians (although none were demonstrated in the brief time we saw him).

 CLARIFICATIONS: No known connection to and not to be confused with